je-nnyt/tp/docs/DeveloperGuide.md

 Please try to use consistent branch name style if applicable
 - developing a new feature: `dev/<issueNumber>-<description>`, ie `dev/8-add-delete-trip
 - fixing a bug: `fix/<issueNumber>-<description>`, ie `fix/8-incorrect-output`

+### PlantUML

+PlantUML is the software/code we use to generate the uml diagram.

+#### How to use

+1. Download the PlantUML plugin in your own IDE, it is available for both IntelliJ and VSCode
+> ℹ️ Make sure you have also download the graphviz
+> Check it by typing `brew info graphviz` in linux environment terminal
+> Install it by typing `brew install graphviz` in linux environment terminal
+2. Please refer to the official documents to start code it, you can check it [here](https://plantuml.com/en-dark/class-diagram).
+It is a generally powerful and easy tool not only to general uml, you may check there main page for more information
+3. Make sure you end the uml document with `.puml` but  **not** `.uml`

 ## Code Standard